 Audit Report

-The required number of copies of the signed report will be submitted by Plan both in hard copy and PDF soft copy.
-Furthermore, the auditor shall submit his/her audit certificate of registration.
+The required number of copies of the signed report will be submitted by Plan both in hard copy and PDF soft copy Furthermore, the auditor shall submit his/her audit certificate of registration.

 10. Audit Expected Deliverables

 Audit proposal satisfying submitted TOR requirements i.e. methodology, timeframe, tools and identified qualifications should be submitted 15 days after receiving the TOR announcement